IntersectMBO/plutus/doc/marlowe/tutorials/playground-overview.rst

 - parameters
 - choices

-There is no need for you to add these fields yourself, ans they are generated automatically from the contract as it is developed.
+When a contract is compiled successfully, the metadata editor will prompt you to add metadata for the fields that correspond to the appropriate elements of the contract, and to delete the fields that do not correspond to anything in the contract.

 Contract metadata not only provides documentation for Marlowe contracts, but is also used in Marlowe Run, the end-user client that is to be used to run Marlowe contacts on the Cardano blockchain.